splunk/addonfactory-ucc-generator/docs/index.md

 ## Features <!--- change this heading to sth more appropriate, these are not features>

 UCC does the following:
-UCC generates the following elements/components that are stored in the listed/dedicated/separate folders:
+UCC generates the following elements/components/items that are stored in the listed/dedicated/separate folders:
 When you use UCC to create an add-on, the following components are generated and stored in the appriopriate folders:

 * the generated UI is stored in the `appserver` folder.
 * Python REST handlers that support UI CRUD operations are stored in the `bin` folder.
 * inputs and their helper modules.
-For more information, see [Inputs](./inputs/index.md) and [Helper modules].(/inputs/helper.md).
+For more information, see [Inputs](./inputs/index.md) and [Helper modules](./inputs/helper.md).
 * OpenAPI description documents are stored in the `appserver/static/openapi.json` file.
 For more information, see [OpenAPI description document](openapi.md).
 * `.conf` files.
 For more information, see [.conf files](dot_conf_files.md).
 * Python requirements are installed in the `lib` folder.
 * metadata files are stored in the `metadata` folder.
 * the monitoring dashboard.
 For more information, see [Dashboard](dashboard.md).
-* it possibly extends the UI with custom codes (for more information, see [here](custom_ui_extensions/custom_hook.md)).
+* it possibly extends the UI with custom codes.
+For more information, see [Custom Hook](custom_ui_extensions/custom_hook.md).
-* it possibly extends the build process via a `additional_packaging.py` file (more information, [here](additional_packaging.md)).
+* it possibly extends the build process via the `additional_packaging.py` file.
+For more information, see [additional_packaging.py file](additional_packaging.md).
-* generates the necessary files defined for the Alert Action, if defined in globalConfig (for more informaiton, see [here](alert_actions/index.md)).
+* the necessary files defined for the Alert Action, if defined in globalConfig.
+For more informaiton, see [Alert Actions](alert_actions/index.md). <!--- change capitalization?>

-## Installation <!--- I'd move this to Quick start chapter>

-`splunk-add-on-ucc-framework` is available on [PyPI](https://pypi.org/project/splunk-add-on-ucc-framework/).

 ## Caveats